 It reflects the trial judge’s approval of [the Respondent’s] honest, but mistaken, belief in her legal rights, her sacrifice of her own interests for [the deceased’s] care, and the complex and challenging relationship between [the Respondent] and her nieces both before and after [the deceased’s] death.
 We cannot say that the trial judge erred in declining to grant the appellants equitable relief.

 The reality is that in late 2007 [the deceased’s] health began a catastrophic descent and this descent lasted for more than five years, until her death on February 2012.
 This fundamentally changed the dynamic in the household and introduced a very different role for [the Respondent and her son] as full-time caregivers.
 Accordingly, we agree with the trial judge’s ultimate conclusion on this issue.

 The ONCA also found that since the Appellants had been the ones to insist that the house not be sold prior to the end of any litigation, they could not then hold the Respondent liable for occupation rent for that period.

-At Milosevic Fiske LLP, our team of Toronto lawyers regularly represent clients in appellate litigation on a variety of issues.
+At Milosevic & Associates, our team of Toronto lawyers regularly represent clients in appellate litigation on a variety of issues.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation.